 At the time no one would have known but the 1934 Final was to be the last match ever played by the Wallan East & District team.

-To help celebrate their 1934 premiership success Mr and Mrs H Thomas hosted a smoke night.
+To help celebrate their 1934 premiership success Mr and Mrs H Thomas hosted a smoke night in the teams honour.

 Also in 1934 saw the passing of Thomas Hunt owner and Editor of the Kilmore Free Press a paper he founded in 1865.
 Such was his dislike of football for which he had no time, that in the last couple of years of his life he declined to publish reports in his paper – which has made finding results of many football games played locally in this period (1932 to 1934) very challenging and records are vastly incomplete.